marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 **Introduction**

-This tutorial is the demostration of non functional properties Distribuid Systems as fault tolerance, performance and cluster concept throught the experiments of an alternative Big Data tool for Athena usable in some use of cases, specifically EMR Cluster with Spark.
+This tutorial is the demostration of non functional properties Distribuid Systems as cluster concept, performance and fault tolerance, throught the experiments of an alternative Big Data tool for Athena usable in some use of cases, specifically EMR Cluster with Spark.

 **Context for the tutorial**